 Moss is a major headache for lawn lovers.
 Unfortunately, in reality, most lawns will be rarely free of moss, this is due to our ever-changing climate and the conditions our lawns grow in.

 Take each season as it comes.
 Large amounts of moss can easily be treated with fertilizers containing iron (ferrous sulphate).
-Some examples are Lawn Sand and Lawn Builder with Moss Control.
+Some examples are Lawn Sand and Evergreen Moss Kill.
 Repeated practice of using fertilisers containing iron, moss removal and aeration will help keep moss from getting a hold on your lawn.

 It is always best to treat moss early in the spring, which is why we prefer to use lawn sand, this has a small nitrogen content but a very high iron content.
 The iron will hammer the moss and the nitrogen will give the grass a “pick me up” tonic.